maromcik/edumdns/edumdns/README.md

 # edumdns

-The main server binary for the EduMDNS system.
+The main server binary for the edumDNS system.
 This crate combines the server, web interface, and database components into a single executable that manages probe connections, handles all commands, provides a user interface, and stores data in a PostgreSQL database.

 ## Overview